yale-cpsc-223/pset-hello-jack/README.md

 Write a C program that greets the user with their name.
 It must do the following:
 * Check the command-line arguments.
 If there is more than one (1) argument, the second argument is interpreted as the user's name
 * If there is exactly one command-line argument, the program should prompt the user to enter their name by displaying the string, `"What is your name? "`.
-Thereafter the program must read input from `stdin` until a newline character and treat that input as the user's name (excluding the newline character).
+Thereafter the program must read a from input up to the next newline character and treat that string as the user's name (including inner whitespace).
 * Once the program has the user's name, it must print the string `"Hello, "` followed by the user's name and a newline character.
+* The program must then exit with an exit code of `0`, unless an error was encountered in which case the exit code must be non-zero

 ## Example Interaction
 Here is a sample interaction (lines beginning with `$` are command prompts):
 ```
 $ ./Hello
 What is your name?
-Alan
+Alan Weide
-Hello, Alan
+Hello, Alan Weide
 $
 ```